Stephen Toope: Career

 After completing his PhD, Toope joined McGill University's faculty.
 He served as dean of McGill University Faculty of Law from 1994 to 1999.
-He is the youngest person to have held the position.
 During his tenure as dean, he led the then-largest capital campaign in Canadian law faculty history to build a new Law library, and oversaw the renewal of the faculty's curriculum.

 Toope then headed the Trudeau Foundation, named in honor of Canadian Prime Minister Pierre Elliott Trudeau.
-The Foundation is an independent, private, and non-partisan Canadian educational foundation that focuses on identifying outstanding talent in the social sciences and humanities, thereby building a network to promote public debate on issues of societal importance.
-The Foundation awards five fellowships and 15 doctoral candidate scholarships annually to recognize outstanding achievement in the humanities and social sciences that exemplify innovative public policy approaches and a commitment to public engagement.
-Established in 2002, the Foundation manages an endowment of more than C$140 million.

 In 2006, Toope became the 12th president and vice-chancellor of the University of British Columbia succeeding Martha Piper.
 He also held an academic position at the university as a tenured professor of law.
 He assumed the presidential post on July 1, 2006, and held the position for eight years, until June 30, 2014.
 On April 3, 2013, it was announced that Toope would leave the UBC presidency effective June 2014 to "pursue academic and professional interests in international law and international relations".

 In January 2015, Toope became the director of the University of Toronto's Munk School of Global Affairs.

 He was named Officer of the Order of Canada in 2015.

 On October 1, 2017, he became the 346th person to serve as Vice-Chancellor at Cambridge University in England, becoming the first non-Briton to do so.
-He is concurrently Professor of International Law at the Faculty of Law, a Professorial Fellow of Clare Hall, and an Honorary Fellow of Trinity College.
+He is concurrently professor of international law at the Faculty of Law, a Professorial Fellow of Clare Hall, and an Honorary Fellow of Trinity College.

-Toope has been consulted extensively by the Canadian Department of Foreign Affairs and International Trade and the Canadian International Development Agency.
-He has won publishing awards from the American Society of International Law and the Canadian Tax Foundation.

-He has also conducted various human rights seminars for government officials in Canada, Malaysia, Singapore, and Indonesia, and was a member of the UN observer delegation to the first post-apartheid South African elections.
-He has also served as Research Director, Office of the Special Representative concerning the Royal Commission on Aboriginal People in 1991.

-In 2017, he received an honorary doctorate from McGill University.
-In 2019, he was elected Fellow of the Royal Society of Canada.
+Toope holds a number of honorary doctorates, including from the University of Alberta, the University of British Columbia, McGill University and the University of Bristol.
+In 2019, he received an honorary LLD from the Law Society of Ontario.
+The same year, he was elected Fellow of the Royal Society of Canada.